List of Courage the Cowardly Dog characters: Conway the Contaminationist

-Conway the Contaminationist is an elderly man claiming to be 193 years old, and who also claims that a filthy environment is "better" and "healthier" than a clean one ("Out with the good air, in with the bad").
-He only appears in the episode of the same name, in which he pollutes the Bagge farm and convinces Muriel and Eustace to be filthy as well.
-Eventually, Courage has to literally clean up Conway's act and sends him away in a large balloon full of the filth that was brought into the house.
+Conway the Contaminationist is an elderly man claiming to be 193 years old, who also claims that a filthy environment is "better" and "healthier" than a clean one ("Out with the good air, in with the bad").
+He only appears in the episode of the same name, in which he pollutes the Bagge farmhouse and convinces Muriel and Eustace to be filthy as well.